-The course will have English closed captions/subtitles (and there will also be the opportunity to slow down/speed up the video playback as you wish).
-Currently, only English subtitles are available, but additional non-English language options may be considered in the future, depending on interest.
+All course videos will have closed captions/subtitles available in English and Spanish (and there will also be the opportunity to slow down/speed up the video playback as you wish).
+Additional language options will be considered seriously in the future, depending on interest.

 The courses will be immensely helpful to professionals across a broad range of people-oriented fields.
 Of course they’re ideal for psychotherapists, but they will also be helpful to OTs, PTs, teachers, nurses, behavior analysts, physicians, drug and alcohol personnel, MFT, parents, and countless others.
 The processes that we’re targeting are relevant to human functioning and human prosperity.
 If you know how to see and move them, you can do that in whatever human-oriented professional role you’re in.
 If you’re working with people, you’re going to find these courses relevant to the work that you do.